Everson4t/antivirus-for-objectstore/README.md

 ```
 ### Stream

 5. Create a stream to receive event from object creation.
-Name **Stream1**
+Name **ScanStream**
 for this component you need to annotate the streamID and endpoint
 ```
 streamingID = "ocid1.stream.oc1.sa-saopaulo-1.amaaaa......moxla"
 endpoint = "https://cell-1.streaming.sa-saopaulo-1.oci.oraclecloud.com"
 ```
 ### Event
-6. Create an event to track object create on bucket1 and write to Stream1.
-Name: **Event1**
+6. Create an event to track object create on bucket checkinobj and write to ScanStream.
+Name: **ScanRule**

 ### ssh Key par
 7. Generate a ssh key par to use with your instance.